mrt1982/surefire-test-suite-execution/README.md

 Maven Surefire Plugin runs twice the tests part of a JUnit test-suite
 =============================

-It runs them once as independent tests and again as part of a suite.
+It runs them once as independent tests and again as part of the suite.

 This behaviour seems inconvenient and not easy to circumvent.